Building Factur-X support in Node.js: what actually works

 npm install axios form-data

 Set your API key as an environment variable.
-Get one by signing up for a free InvoiceXML account (100 free credits per month, no credit card required):
+Get one by signing up for a free InvoiceXML account (100 free credits on signup, no credit card required):

 export INVOICEXML_API_KEY="your_key_here"